acubeLab/PPC_utils4BigData/README.md

 ./decompress_dataset.py <full-path>/repos_all_compressed.tar.zstd_22 --dataset -o tmp/repos --force
 ```

-To benchmark the performance of the PPC-framework on this dataset run:
+To benchmark the performance of the PPC framework on this dataset run:

 ```bash
 ./bench_PPC.py tmp/50GiB_github.csv -i <full-path>/tmp/blobs -o /tmp -p all
 ```

-To benchmark the perfromance of git-pack use:
+To benchmark the performance of git-pack use:

 ```bash
 ./bench_git_pack.py <full-path>/tmp/repos/repos_all -o /tmp